Image Requests: 810-216-1560

 at all different angles.
 The multiple images create a clear, three-dimensional

-image of the breast for the radiologist to review.
+image of the breast for the radiologist to gain more confidence in diagnosing.

 Utilizing the advanced diagnostic capabilities of our 32-slice CT Scanning